Bertolini, Katherine Ann-Smith; Ph.D.

 The Starfish Project: A Mixed-Methods Study of Student Achievement and Teacher Efficacy Following Sustained Professional Development Mentorship Training

-Major Professor: Dr. Kathy Enger and Dr. Nathan Wood
+Major Professors: Dr. Kathy Enger and Dr. Nathan Wood

 This mixed-method, concurrent, transformative research study was conducted for the purpose of examining the impact a sustained professional-development program would have on the faculty students, and greater culture within a secondary-level system that included both a traditional high school and an alternative high school.
 Using both quantitative statistical methods and grounded theory analysis of qualitative data, the study addressed the following questions: (a) Does a positive mentor-mentee relationship result from the use of Downey’s (2008) four clusters: i. teacher student rapport; ii. classroom climate; iii. instructional strategies; and iv. student skills? (b) Does risk-behavior reduction occur within mentees when they are mentored with the four clusters? (c) Is there an increase in teachers’ self-efficacy when supported by an integrated series of professional development? (d) Does additional professional development in teacher leadership and pedagogical methods for a small group of teachers positively impact cultural change?